src-d/okrs/README.md

 - [ ] Regression Test, Benchmarks and Deploy platform (CD?)
 - [ ] Improve Logs, CLI, and other guides.
+- [ ] Make it easy to update and maintain PGA.

 ## Bring 'Assisted Code Review' to developers in the open-source community